Parlee Beach Provincial Park

 Parlee Beach Provincial Park is a provincial park located in Pointe-du-Chêne, New Brunswick, Canada.

 Geography

 Parlee Beach Provincial Park is located in eastern Westmorland County fronting the Northumberland Strait on the northeast side of Pointe-du-Chêne and forming the boundary with the community of Cap-Brulé.

 History

-The park and beach received its name in 1959 in honour of T. Babbitt Parlee, the former Minister of Municipal Affairs in the ministry of New Brunswick Premier Hugh John Flemming; Parlee having died in an airplane crash in 1957.
+The park and beach received its name in 1959 in honour of T. Babbitt Parlee, the former Minister of Municipal Affairs in the ministry of New Brunswick Premier Hugh John Flemming; Parlee died in an airplane crash in 1957.

 The park extends south from the beach approximately 1 km to Main Street (Route 133), with the campground located on the eastern boundary.
 In 1989, The Beach Boys played a successful concert to approximately 20,000 fans at a temporary concert stage on a large mowed green space between Main Street and the beach.

 Each spring the provincial government replaces sand on the beach that is lost due to winter storm erosion and storm surge damage.